-UBTECH Headquarters
+UBTECH Headquarters Shenzhen

 The design of the UBTECH Headquarters is rooted in the harmonious integration of technology and nature.
-Within the building’s 212-meter height is contained an innovative display of structure, mass, and vastly expansive sky gardens.
+Within the building’s 210-meter height is contained an innovative display of structure, mass, and vastly expansive sky gardens.
 The grand and expressive gardens allow for all floors of the mixed-use office building to have an interactive experience with nature, one that ultimately inspires the users of the building in a unique way.

 The integration of nature within the building has been conceptualized around the ancient immortals of Chinese culture.
 These eight immortals embody the essential characteristics of Chinese fortune and fortitude.
 Within the tower there are eight gardens, each representing the unique quality and essence of the eight different immortals.